 Contract Basics series #1: Working without a written contract

-Welcome to the first of our series of simple briefings aiming to highlight some of the more common issues relating to contracting.
-We will be releasing a new alert every month for the next 12 months, each focussing on a different topic.
+Welcome to the second of our series of simple briefings aiming to highlight some of the more common issues relating to contracting.